 My One-Car Garage Workshop Plans

 And now that it’s done, and the space is all cleared out, it’s been a lot easier to see a PLAN from all of this mess.
 Amazing how that happens, right?
-I’ve been working with Kyle to create a 3D version so we can space everything out and make plans:
+I’ve been throwing around garage workshop ideas with Kyle to create a 3D version so we can space everything out and make plans:

-- a narrow workbench, clamp storage, and a charging station near the door
+- a narrow work table, storage for clamps, and a charging station for allll the power tool batteries near the door

 - new workbenches (that may have a few tricks)